 Portugal Faces Nationality Application Delays — Cases Stall for Years — Economy Business

-economy-business · Portugal Faces Nationality Application Delays — Cases Stall for Years
+Economy & Business · Portugal Faces Nationality Application Delays — Cases Stall for Years

 The STRN highlights that the shortage of staff and the increasing volume of applications are major contributing factors.
 "With current resources, the backlog is inevitable," said João Silva, a spokesperson for the STRN.